...

 Monolithic applications

-In the past, we built and deployed monolithic applications.
+In the past, we have built and deployed monolithic applications.
 That’s jargon for complex applications where every feature is developed, deployed, and managed as a single large object.

 • The web frontend